Interval edge estimation in SAR images: Edge detection in SAR imagery

 where $j \in \left\{ 1, \ldots, N-1 \right\}$, is maximized when the index $j$ is the edge.
 Using Equation (\ref{eq:densidade.Z}), it follows that

 Thus, the estimated transition point at $s$ is given by

+Edge detection using the Gambini estimator uses information on the pixels that lie in a neighborhood of a rectangular region (detection window) around detection line.
+Figure~\ref{fig.motivacao} shows a simulated SAR image that contains two distinct regions and also a detection window and an inner detection line.

-The Gambini's estimator $\hat{j}_{GE}$ requires the estimation of $(\alpha_\ell, \gamma_\ell)$ and $(\alpha_r, \gamma_r)$ for all possible values of $j \in \left\{ 1, \ldots, N-1 \right\}$.
+The Gambini's estimator $\hat{\jmath}_{GE}$ requires the estimation of $(\alpha_\ell, \gamma_\ell)$ and $(\alpha_r, \gamma_r)$ for all possible values of $j \in \left\{ 1, \ldots, N-1 \right\}$.
 Such estimations are carried out using rectangular windows in which the detection line coincides with the major axis of the window.
 Note that for extreme values of $j$ estimation is performed using a small sample, and as a consequence the resulting estimate can be poor.
-We also note that the moments estimator can be quite biased.
+The papers \cite{Silva2008} and \cite{Cribari2002} present estimation approaches that can yield more accurate inferences.

-\subsection{Nonparametric edge detection:}
+\subsection{Nonparametric edge detection.}

 Edge detection using nonparametric methods as alternative to the Gambini's estimator was proposed by Girón et al.\ \cite{Giron2012}.
 In what follows we shall use their best performing estimator, namely: Kruskal-Wallis.